 Job descriptions help your organization assess the skills required of a future employee, set performance expectations, provide the basis for compensation, support employee classification decisions, and help evaluate accommodations for disabilities.

 - Recruiting.
 With a document that specifically sets forth the minimum job requirements, you help ensure that everyone involved in the hiring process is on the same page.
 Position descriptions are converted to job descriptions post-hire.
 The substance remains the same; the document is converted from a job advertisement to an airtight legal document.

 - Performance Management.
 Once an employee comes on board, a job description gives the supervisor and employee a mutual understanding of the job expectations.
-For more on performance management read our article 3 Reasons for a Performance Management System.
+For more on performance management read our article Performance Management For A Healthy Business.

 - Compensation.
 Job descriptions are also an essential ingredient of a comprehensive compensation program.
 A JD provides a basis to compare market data of similar jobs.